ezpaarse-project/ezpaarse/doc/essential/ec-attributes.md

 # Consultation events #

-A consultation event (CE in english and EC in french) is the data that ezpaarse will produce thanks to one line of significant log line.
-The log line contains basic and generic data as for example the date of the user's consultation, the login of the user, the url downloaded, the status code ...
-Then ezpaarse process this log line.
-The URL will be parsed and enriched with KBART knowledge base (publisher knowledge base: PKB) or API (eg. Crossref).
-The result will be called a consultation event that will contains a liste of key/value.
-The possible key (attributes) are listed bellow:
+A consultation event (abbreviated `EC`) is what ezPAARSE produces when it detects an actual consultation of e-resource in the logs.
+Each EC is generated with some generic data found in the original log line (date, user login, URL of the resource...), and is enriched with various methods.

+By default, ezPAARSE produces a CSV output with a limited amount of fields.
+You can add or remove some fields by using the [Output-Fields](../features/outputfields.html) header.
+You can also choose a [JSON output](../configuration/parametres.html#accept) to get ECs with all their properties.

+Here is a list of fields that can be found in the consultation events :

 ## Typical properties of an EC ##
 <table>